 There can be a lot of debate among distillers over which type of moonshine still is the best.
 Although there are differences between them, each still was designed with a particular purpose in mind.
 The following is an excerpt from Rick's book, " The Joy of Home Distilling" from pages 67-76.
 In this section, he explains the different types of reflux stills and why he prefers the vapor management method, which is the style he used in designing Brewhaus' reflux columns.
 Below, he first details how reflux works in general, and then breaks down several of the most common reflux still designs.
+You can read our second part of this 2-part blog here.

 Column Still (Fractionating Still)